Removing ".customers.tigertech.net" from WordPress links

 We’ve found the “Velvet Blues Update URLs” plugin to be very useful and reliable, but if it doesn’t work on your site for some reason, technically advanced experts can use the command line shell to run this command:

-wp search-replace example.com.customers.tigertech.net example.com
+wp search-replace example.com.customers.tigertech.net example.com --report-changed-only

 This should remove “.customers.tigertech.net” wherever it occurs within WordPress.
 We’ll be glad to do this for you if you contact us.